-To win over a sustained period of time in dodgeball you need to practice and play both individually and as a team.
-The more you play together, the more in-sync you will be and the harder you will be to hit.
+To win over a sustained period of time in dodgeball, you need to practice and play both individually and as a team.
+The more you play together, the more in-sync you will be, and the harder you will be to hit.
 The tips below will help polish your game from novice to expert.
-Remember, no matter how good you are at these strategies, they is no substitute for practice, teamwork, and communication.
+Remember, no matter how good you are at these strategies, they are no substitute for practice, teamwork, and communication.

 The easiest way to eliminate an opponent is to hit them with a ball.
 But it is not that simple.
 Here are some strategies to maximise your throwing effectiveness.